-On February 1, 2018, the Trust entered into an unsecured revolving credit facility in the amount of \$500.0 million that is available by way of Canadian dollar, US dollar or Euro denominated loans or letters of credit and matures on February 1, 2023.
-The Trust has the option to extend the maturity date by one year to February 1, 2024 subject to the agreement of lenders in respect of a minimum of $66^2/3\%$ of the aggregate amount committed under the facility.
-The credit facility provides the Trust with the ability to increase the amount of the commitment by an additional aggregate principal amount of up to \$100.0 million with the consent of the participating lenders.
+On March 31, 2021, the Trust amended its existing unsecured revolving credit facility agreement to extend the existing maturity date of February 1, 2023 to March 31, 2026.
+In addition, the credit facility's limit increased from \$0.5 billion to \$1.0 billion.
+Draws on the credit facility are available by way of Canadian dollar, US dollar or Euro denominated loans or Canadian dollar or US dollar denominated letters of credit.
 Interest on drawn amounts is calculated based on an applicable margin determined by reference to the external credit rating of Granite REIT and Granite GP, as is a commitment fee in respect of undrawn amounts.
-As at December 31, 2020, the Trust had no amounts drawn from the credit facility and \$1.0 million in letters of credit issued against the facility.
+As at December 31, 2021, the Trust had no amounts drawn from the credit facility and \$1.7 million in letters of credit issued against the facility.